axelarnetwork/axelar-contract-deployments/deployment-automation/README.md

 ## Overview

 This script facilitates the deployment of Axelar network components by automating configurations, wallet setup, contract deployments, and governance integrations.
 It supports multiple environments, including `mainnet`, `testnet`, `stagenet`, `devnet-amplifier`, and custom `devnet` deployments.
+The automation script reduces the need of an operator to take printed output from the deployment scripts to set as ENV values or inputs to other scripts to complete end to end flow.

 ## Features